yunsonbai/ysab/README-ENGLISH.md

 Options:
   -r  Rounds of request to run, total requests equal r * n -n  Number of multiple requests to make at a time, n>0 if n>900 n will be set to 900.
-  -m  HTTP method, one of GET, POST, PUT, DELETE.
+  -m  HTTP method, one of GET, POST, PUT, DELETE, Head.
 Default GET -u  Url of request, use " please
       For examples:
       -u "https://yunsonbai.top/?name=yunson"